 Annual Report

 The Chicago Botanic Garden is committed to addressing physical, financial, and cultural barriers for our audiences.
-As part of this commitment and as a first step, we are excited to launch an Equitable Admissions Pilot.
+As part of this commitment and as a first step, we have created an Equitable Admissions program.
 Through this initiative, the Garden enthusiastically commits to the following:

 • Work to ensure resources and experiences are fully available and offered to all community members, along the continuum of human ability.